- 110 hp Power

-Born in Townsville, Australia, on 18th January 1995, Miller made the first steps of his racing career in motocross, collecting six Australian titles before switching to road racing in 2009.
+Born in Townsville, Australia, on 18th January 1995, Jack Miller took the first steps of his racing career in motocross, collecting six Australian titles before switching to road racing in 2009.
 Moving to Europe to compete in the German 125cc championship, Jack won his first IDM title in 2011, aged just 16.
 Following his success in Germany, the Australian made his World Championship debut the same year, racing six Grands Prix in the 125cc class.

 In 2012, Miller took part in the entire Moto3 World Championship, racing with the Caretta Technology Team.
 He also contested the 2013 Championship with the same squad, becoming one of the main protagonists at the end of the season.
 In 2014, Jack became a title contender with the Ajo Motorsport Team.
 After a hard-fought season, which saw him taking ten podiums (including six wins) and eight pole positions, the Australian rider finally ended the year as runner up in the Moto3 World Champion, just two points behind Alex Márquez.

 The extraordinary talent he showed in 2014 earned him a direct promotion to MotoGP the following year.
 After a first season trying to adapt to the new category, Jack joined Team Marc VDS in 2016.
 In that year, he obtained his first extraordinary success in the rain at the TT Circuit Assen in the Dutch GP, despite a year marked by repeated injuries, which forced him to miss some races.
 After collecting a series of top ten results in 2017, always with the same team, Ducati chose Miller, and in 2018, he moved to the Pramac Racing Team.